Court Etiquette in NSW

-You can ensure that you are well prepared for your court proceeding and are clear on the rules of court etiquette in NSW by getting to know the court system prior to attending your court matter.
-You can familiarise yourself by reading the New South Wales Court website, or by attending and watching a similar court proceeding sometime before yours is due to be heard.
+You can ensure that you are well prepared for your court proceeding and clear on the rules of court etiquette by getting to know the court system prior to attending court.
+You can familiarise yourself by reading the New South Wales Court website, which explains what to expect at court and appropriate court etiquette in NSW, or by attending and watching a similar court proceeding sometime before yours is due to be heard.

 If you are attending and watching a court proceeding, you should sit in the public seating area in the back of the courtroom without interrupting the proceeding.
 Most proceedings are open to the public apart from those involving family matters and Children’s Court matters.